 Read more about the processional here.

-In traditional Jewish heterosexual weddings, at the end of the processional, when the couple has arrived at the chuppah, the bride walks slowly around the groom, circling him seven times.
+In traditional Jewish weddings, at the end of the processional, when the couple has arrived at the chuppah, the bride walks slowly around the groom, circling him seven times.
 A popular variation on traditional circling is for each partner to circle the other three times, followed by a final, seventh circle that the couple does together.
 Circling symbolizes the creation of a new home and the intertwining of the lives of both partners.

 Read more about circling here.